xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

 <!-- excerpt-end -->

 Establishment of TCP connections is based on a three-way handshake procedure (exchange of three packets) to reserve and announce suitable resources at both ends before data exchange can proceed.
-A client first sends a SYN packet to the server.
+A *client* first sends a SYN packet to the *server*.
 The server, in turn, transmits to the client a SYN/ACK packet as an acknowledgement of the reception of the SYN packet.
 When the client receives the SYN/ACK packet of the server, it sends to the server an ACK packet in acknowledgement.

 ![tcp-handshake](/assets/images/schematic/tcp-handshake.svg){:class="img-responsive" width="85%"}
 <p style="text-align:center;color:gray;font-size:80%;">
 Source: <span><a href="https://hpbn.co/building-blocks-of-tcp/">Ilya Grigorik, <i>High Performance Browser Networking</i>, O'Reilly Media, Inc., 2013.</a></span>
 </p>

+The connection from the client to the server is *outbound*, but is *inbound* on the server; vice versa, the server outbound session is inbound on the client[^1].

 The fundamental unit of data transfer in TCP is a byte.
 However, TCP implementations generally work with a larger logical unit size called a *segment* when transmitting packets across an IP internetwork.
 The *Maximum Segment Size (MSS)* is a tunable parameter for a TCP transfer.
 The choice of the MSS typically depends on the *Maximum Transmission Unit (MTU)* size supported by the underlying network layer.
 In most instances, each TCP segment is carried in one IP packet.